 - 5.1 The Domestic Abuse Act 2021 became law on 30th April 2021.
-It includes: - A revised legal definition of domestic abuse which recognises children as victims in their own right - Introduction of a Domestic Abuse Commissioner - Legal duty on Councils to fund support for survivors in safe accommodation - New protections in the family and civil courts for survivors - New criminal offences - A guarantee that all survivors will be in priority need for housing and will keep a secure tenancy in social housing if they need to escape an abuser - 5.2 The Care Act 2014 stipulates how local authorities (in this case Kent County Council) and other parts of the system such as relevant partners (which includes SBC as a district council) should protect adults at risk of abuse or neglect.
-This includes those experiencing or having experienced domestic abuse. - 5.3 The Children Act 1989 states that the child's welfare is paramount and that every child has a right to protection from abuse, neglect and exploitation.
-Statutory guidance on making arrangements to safeguard and promote the welfare of children under Section 10, 11 and 13 of the Children Act 2004 specifies what is required of SBC. - 5.4 The Crime and Disorder Act 1998 Section 17 places a duty upon SBC to consider the impact of its functions and decision in crime and disorder within their local area; and to fully cooperate within the local Community Safety Partnership (CSP).
+It includes: - A revised legal definition of domestic abuse which recognises children as victims in their own right (as discussed in section 3). - Legal duty on Councils to fund support for survivors in safe accommodation - New protections in the family and civil courts for survivors - A guarantee that all survivors will be in priority need for housing and will keep a secure tenancy in social housing - 5.2 The Care Act 2014 stipulates how local authorities (in this case Kent County Council) and other parts of the system such as relevant partners (which includes SBC as a district council) should protect adults at risk of abuse or neglect.
+This includes those experiencing or having experienced domestic abuse. - 5.3 The Children Act 1989 states that the child's welfare is paramount and that every child has a right to protection from abuse, neglect and exploitation. - 5.4 The Crime and Disorder Act 1998 Section 17 places a duty upon SBC to consider the impact of its functions and decision in crime and disorder within their local area; and to fully cooperate within the local Community Safety Partnership (CSP).
 Within the Swale CSP, SBC is an active partner and tackling Domestic Abuse is a key priority for the Partnership and has been for many years.
-SBC and the CSP also recognise that domestic abuse is a piece of the wider agenda of Violence Against Women and Girls (VAWG) and is committed to working together to tackle this.